Implications of the Milky Way travel velocity for dynamical mass estimates of the Local Group: Introduction

-Recent studies of the dynamics of the MW and its satellites have revealed that the infall of the Magellanic Clouds (MCs) is likely causing significant distortions to the dark matter and stellar distribution in the MW halo \citep{Laporte:2018a, Laporte:2018b, Garavito-Camargo:2019, Conroy:2021, Erkal:2021}, thus impacting the interpretation of observations of the M31 position and velocity relative to the MW center of mass.
-Timing Argument studies that do not account for these perturbations are thus likely only biased estimates of the LG mass. \citet{Penarrubia2016} studied the impact of the presence of the Large Magellanic Cloud (LMC) on the total mass of the LG via the Timing Argument by explicitly modeling the masses of the MW, LMC, and M31 as a dynamical system.
+Recent studies of the dynamics of the MW and its satellites have revealed that the infall of the Magellanic Clouds (MCs) is causing significant distortions to the dark matter and stellar distribution in the MW halo \citep{Laporte:2018a, Laporte:2018b, Garavito-Camargo:2019, Conroy:2021, Erkal:2021}.
+In addition, numerous studies of the interaction between the MW and LMC (using simulated analogs) have quantified the expected LMC-induced reflex motion of the MW disk and inner halo, which are likely being accelerated away from the center-of-mass reference frame of a static MW halo \citep{Gomez2015, Cunningham:2020, Petersen:2020, Garavito-Camargo2021b}.
+The induced systematic shift in the measurements of the M31 kinematics may have created a bias in previous mass measurements via the Timing Argument, thus impacting interpretations of LG dynamics, orbital histories, cosmological context, etc.